Reach for the skies and become a professional pilot and aviation leader - 2021/2022

 - Category 1 Aviation Medical is required;

 - Students may be required to complete a formal Aviation Language Proficiency test if English is not their first language.
+An Aviation English preparation course is offered to help students improve their language skills for success in the program and industry.

 - An iPad is provided to students in this program via the program specific fees.
 Students are not required to purchase an iPad for this program.

-- The flight portion of this program, delivered by our partners at DFC London, IS NOT eligible for OSAP funding, while the academic portion of the program IS eligible for OSAP funding.
+- The flight portion of this program, delivered by our partners at DFC London, is not eligible for OSAP funding, while the academic portion of the program is eligible for OSAP funding.

 Admission Requirements - 2021/2022